junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 Dean sits straight on his sofa.
 But then the baseball comes back.

-The week after, it's the printer spitting a white paper.
+The week after, it's the printer spitting out a piece of white paper.
 It doesn't have any words on it, but it shouldn't just turn on and spit out the paper either.

+Dean waits by the printer for long hours.
+But it doesn't do it again.

 Mr. Adler comes to him again.
 "Are you still willing to continue working here?" he asks.

 "Yes, Mr. Adler," Dean tells him, tiredly but managing his best sense of respect.

-"Are you happy here?" he asks again.
-This question seems to happen quite many times now, in their regular sync-ups.
+"Are you happy here?" the man asks again.
+This conversation seems to happen quite many times now, in their regular sync-ups.

 Dean's lips twitch. *Happy?* He's about to forget what that feels like.

 "Yes," he lies.

-"So you don't have any other place you'd rather be, or a different life to live, perhaps?"
-The man raises his eyebrows.
+"So you don't have any other place you'd rather be, or a different life to live, perhaps?" the man raises his eyebrows.

 Dean shakes his head.
 "No, sir."

 Mr. Adler seems to be both pleased and displeased by his answer, leaving his office.

-Dean watches his back, wondering briefly what's the answer Mr. Adler was expecting to hear.
+Dean watches his back, wondering briefly what answer Mr. Adler was expecting to hear.
 And then he decides he doesn't really care what other people think.

 <br>

 He comes back home that day.
-Which is three months after the event, four months after he moved in the apartment.
+Which is three months after the event, four months after he moved into the apartment.

 The light in the apartment flickers.
 All of them.
 Whether they were powered or not.
 Whether they were on or off.
 They flicker like stars in the sky, like eyes blinking.